mottla/CryptoVote/README.md

 Currently it should be used for educational purposes only!

 *Missing*
--No underlying database
+1. No underlying database
--No automated neighbor finding
+2. No automated neighbor finding
--No DOS protection
+3. No DOS protection
--No elegant handeling of orphan blocks
+4. No elegant handeling of orphan blocks
--No merkle tree.
+5. No merkle tree.
 One block holds at most one transaction.